duderstadt-lab/mars-docs/examples/no_aex_fret.md

 Representable molecule trace showing the raw intensities of Idemdex (blue line), and Iaemdex (gray line) with respect to the time point (T).
 The positions "Bleach_Red" and "Bleach_Green" show the frame at which bleaching of the respective dye occurred.
 The yellow highlighted region "FRET" indicates which time points should be considered when assessing the molecule's FRET parameters.
 </div>

 *Comments: In this example, the donor and acceptor bleach positions are both detected using the 532 (FRET) channel and their respective regions.
-This is in contrast to the [dynamic workflow example](../Dynamic_FRET) where direct acceptor excitation (637_Red) is used to detect the acceptor bleach position.
-This may lead to more errors in bleach detection depending on the dataset.*
+This is in contrast to the [dynamic workflow example](../Dynamic_FRET) where emission from direct acceptor excitation (637_Red) is used to detect the acceptor bleach position.
+This may lead to more errors in bleach detection depending on the dataset.
+Therefore, detection using the emission from direct acceptor excitation (637_Red) is preferred.
+When the acceptor bleach position is detected using the 532 (FRET) channel the position marked is actually the end of FRET.
+This will only correspond to the true acceptor bleach position for molecule where the donor bleaches last.
+For molecules where the donor bleaches before the acceptor, the acceptor bleach position marked will only represent the end of FRET position using this approach.*

 **Plot the traces and add the Accepted tag to passing molecules**
 Open the plot sub-tab in the molecules tab and add the line plots representing the three measured intensities (I<sub>demdex</sub> & I<sub>aemdex</sub>) for each molecule.
 To do so select the options as shown in the screenshot.
 The grey line represents I<sub>aemdex</sub> (FRET) and the blue line represents I<sub>demdex</sub> (DO).
 These are the two intensity vs. time traces that are required for further FRET calculations.